sara-vanerp/website/content/authors/admin/_index.md

 ---

 I’m an Assistant Professor in the Methodology and Statistics department at Utrecht University.
-My research focuses mainly on Bayesian structural equation modeling (SEM).
-I am especially interested in developing methods for regularized Bayesian SEM, in which we use shrinkage priors to automatically obtain flexible and more realistic models.
-Please feel free to contact me if you are interested in (regularized) Bayesian SEM or related topics!
+I develop statistical methods so that applied researchers can estimate more realistic models using all the data they have available.

+In 2023, I was awarded an [NWO VENI grant](https://www.nwo.nl/en/news/veni-grant-for-188-scientists-from-all-fields) for my project *"Making sense of the world: Modeling social and behavioral phenomena more accurately using Bayesian regularized structural equation modeling"*.
+In this project, I will develop Bayesian regularized structural equation models and user-friendly software to make these models accessible to applied researchers.

 Previously, I was a PhD-student at Tilburg University.
-My project [“Advancing structural equation modeling with unbiased Bayesian methods”](https://www.nwo.nl/projecten) was supported by an NWO Research Talent grant.
+My project *"Advancing structural equation modeling with unbiased Bayesian methods"* was supported by an NWO Research Talent grant.
+Based on my PhD thesis *"[Bayesian Structural Equation Modeling: The Power of the Prior](https://research.tilburguniversity.edu/en/publications/bayesian-structural-equation-modeling-the-power-of-the-prior)*", I graduated Cum Laude in 2020.

+Please feel free to contact me if you are interested in Bayesian regularized SEM or related topics!